-Employees are covered by a long-term disability plan that takes effect after 90 days.
+Employees are covered by a long-term disability plan that takes effect after 90 days and for which the City pays the premiums.
 Coverage is provided at 67% of the employee's monthly salary.
 It is capped at a maximum payout of \$8,000 per month.
+There are no on-going liabilities for long-term disability for which the City is responsible.